zextras/carbonio-design-system/src/components/feedback/Banner.md

 “**More info**” trigger the modal of example, and is programmatically shown when there is some text cropped.

-There is also the **Close** action, which should be used to trigger the visibility of the Banner.
+There is also the **Close** action, which should be used to toggle the visibility of the Banner.

 ```jsx
 import { Container, ModalManager } from '@zextras/carbonio-design-system';